Finding My Alonetude

 I found myself staying longer than planned.
 Beyond thinking.
 Just watching the repetition, the way each wave arrived fully and then released itself back into the whole.

-Within the Alonetude project, this moment became a quiet lesson in pacing.
+This moment became a quiet lesson in pacing.
 Nothing forced.
 Nothing held.
 Motion without pressure.

 I am learning that restoration has its own rhythm.
 It cannot be rushed.
 It can only be entered.